Yinon-Polak/freqtrade/docs/freqai-configuration.md

 #### Trainer
-The `PyTorchModelTrainer` preforms the idiomatic pytorch train loop: define our model, loss function, and optimizer, and then move them to the appropriate device (GPU or CPU).
-Inside the loop, we iterate through the batches in the dataloader, move the data to the device, compute the prediction and loss, backpropagate, and update the parameters of the model using the optimizer.
+The `PyTorchModelTrainer` performs the idiomatic pytorch train loop:
+Define our model, loss function, and optimizer, and then move them to the appropriate device (GPU or CPU).
+Inside the loop, we iterate through the batches in the dataloader, move the data to the device, compute the prediction and loss, backpropagate, and update the model parameters using the optimizer.

-In addition, the trainer is responsible for:
+In addition, the trainer is responsible for the following:
  - saving and loading the model
  - converting the data from `pandas.DataFrame` to `torch.Tensor`.

 #### Integration with Freqai module
-Like all freqai models PyTorch models inherit `IFreqaiModel`. `IFreqaiModel` declares three abstract method: `train`, `fit` and `predict`. we implement these methods in three level of hierarchy. from top to bottom:
+Like all freqai models, PyTorch models inherit `IFreqaiModel`. `IFreqaiModel` declares three abstract methods: `train`, `fit`, and `predict`. we implement these methods in three levels of hierarchy.
+From top to bottom:
-1. BasePyTorchModel - all PyTorchModel inherit it. implements the `train` method which is responsible for general data preparation (e.g data normalization) and calling the fit method.
+1. `BasePyTorchModel` - all `BasePyTorch*` inherit it.
+Implements the `train` method responsible for general data preparation (e.g., data normalization) and calling the `fit` method.
+Sets `device _type` attribute used by children classes.
+Sets `model_type` attribute used by the parent class.
-2. BasePyTorch* - define a type of models such as classifier or regressor. implements the `predict` method which is responsible for preparing the data for prediction, predicting and returning the prediction in the format needed by the strategy.
+2. `BasePyTorch*` - Here, the `*` represents a group of algorithms, such as classifiers or regressors. the `predict` method is responsible for data preprocessing, predicting, and postprocessing if needed.

-3. PyTorch*Model - define a specific implements the `train` method which is responsible for the main train flaw, this is where we initialize the trainer and model objects, specific data preparation (e.g reshaping, type conversion).
+3. PyTorch*Classifier / PyTorch*Regressor - implements the `fit` method, responsible for the main train flaw, where we initialize the trainer and model objects.

-This allows the user the flexibility to build new model or type of models, while being able to reuse those across different tasks.

-#### Entry Point
+#### Full example
-The class that you point to in the freqtrade cli call, is the PyTorch*Model.
-For example lets look at a regression task. using a MLP Model, MSELoss criterion, and AdamW optimizer.
+Building a PyTorch regressor using MLP (multilayer perceptron) model, MSELoss criterion, and AdamW optimizer.

 ```python
 class PyTorchMLPRegressor(BasePyTorchRegressor):